pamolloy/docs-spectre-importer/readme.md

-# Firefly III Spectre / Salt Edge importer documentation
+# Firefly III Spectre importer documentation

+Welcome to the GitHub repository of the documentation of the Firefly III Spectre import tool.

-This repository contains the original markdown files that make up the documentation for the Firefly III Spectre / Salt Edge importer tool
+This repository contains the original markdown files that make up the documentation for the Firefly III Spectre importer tool

 You can find the documentation [on Gitbooks](https://firefly-iii.gitbook.io/firefly-iii-spectre-importer/).